-Coronavirus crisis: RBI Governor extends moratorium period by three months
+Coronavirus crisis: RBI Governor extends moratorium period by 3 months

 New Delhi, May 22: The Reserve Bank of India's (RBI) Governor, Shaktikanta Das held a press conference on Friday where he extended the moratorium on loan repayments by three months from June 1 to August 31.
 This decision by the RBI Governor has come due to the extension of the nationwide lockdown.